15A NCAC 10B .0106 WILDLIFE TAKEN FOR DEPREDATIONS

 (3) Fox.
 Any fox killed under a depredation permit may be disposed of as described in Subparagraph (1) of this Paragraph or, upon compliance with the fur tagging requirements of 15A NCAC 10B .0400, the carcass or pelt thereof may be sold to a licensed fur dealer.

 (5) Animals Taken Alive.
 Wild animals in the order Carnivora, armadillos, groundhogs, nutria, and beaver shall be humanely euthanized either at the site of capture or at a facility designed to humanely handle the euthanasia or released on the property where captured.
-Feral swine must be euthanized while still in the trap in accordance with G.S.
+Feral swine shall be euthanized while still in the trap in accordance with G.S.
 113-291.12.
-For all other animals taken alive, the animal must be euthanized or else released on property with permission of the landowner.
-When the relocation site is public property, written permission must be obtained from an appropriate local, state or federal official before any animal may be released.
+For all other animals taken alive, the animal shall be euthanized or released on property with permission of the landowner.
+When the relocation site is public property, written permission must be obtained from an appropriate local, state, or federal official before any animal may be released.
 Animals transported or held for euthanasia must be euthanized within 12 hours of capture.
-Anyone in possession of live animals being transported for relocation or euthanasia under a depredation permit must have the depredation permit in his or her possession.
+Anyone in possession of live animals being transported for relocation or euthanasia under a depredation permit shall have the depredation permit in his or her possession.

 (f) Reporting Requirements.
-Any landholder who kills an alligator, deer, Canada goose, bear or wild turkey under a valid depredation permit shall report such kill on the form provided with the permit and mail the form upon the expiration date to the Wildlife Resources Commission.
-The killing and method of disposition of every alligator and bear taken without a permit shall be reported to the Wildlife Resources Commission within 24 hours following the time of such killing.
+Any landholder who kills an alligator, a coyote in the counties of Beaufort, Dare, Hyde, Tyrrell, or Washington, deer, Canada goose, bear, or wild turkey under a valid depredation permit shall report such kill on the form provided with the permit and mail the form upon the expiration date to the Wildlife Resources Commission.
+Any landowner who kills a coyote in the counties of Beaufort, Dare, Hyde, Tyrrell and Washington shall report such kill as directed on the form provided with the depredation permit.
+The killing and method of disposition of every alligator and bear, or coyote in the counties of Beaufort, Dare, Hyde, Tyrrell or Washington taken without a permit shall be reported to the Wildlife Resources Commission within 24 hours following the time of such killing.

 History Note: Authority G.S.
 113-134; 113-273; 113-274; 113-291.4; 113-291.6; 113-300.1; 113-300.2; 113-307; 113-331; 113-333; 113-334(a); 113-337;